rspamd/rspamd.com/doc/tutorials/feedback_from_users_with_IMAPSieve.md

 The solution is very similar to [Replacing antispam plugin with IMAPSieve](https://wiki.dovecot.org/HowTo/AntispamWithSieve), but instead of automatic learning it is supposed to store a copy of the message moved by user for further manual reviewing.

 In the example below when any user moves a message into or from `Junk` folder, a copy  of the message is placed into `report_ham` or `report_spam` folder of `spam@example.com` mailbox respectively.
+When a message located in `Junk` folder replied to or forwarded, a copy of the message is placed into `report_spam_reply` folder.

 ## Requirements